 Have you ever been tempted to join the exclusive Mile High Club?
 Or maybe you’re already a member?
+Or maybe you’re just wondering what is the mile high club?

 To be allowed entry, one must go all-out amorous at 5,280 feet – although cruising altitude (in both senses of the word) of around 35,000 feet is more common.